Static vs Dynamic site: What to choose

 Dynamic websites are a good choice for websites with high user engagement and interaction, but they may be overly complex for simpler websites with lower traffic and minimal interaction.
 It’s important to carefully consider the specific needs and goals of your website before deciding whether to use static or dynamic web development methods.

-When to use a dynamic web?
+When to use a dynamic website?

 Dynamic websites are a good choice in the following cases: